Network-Level Prompt and Trait Leakage in Local Research Agents: Experimental Setup Details

 \subsection{Agent and LLM Backbone Choice}

-When browsing is executed locally, the network-level outbound traffic---accessed domains, timing, and payload length---is visible to the adversary; when browsing is server-side (e.g., OpenAI’s Operator), only connections to the provider’s infrastructure are exposed.
-To study the leakage risks in the local setting, we collect traces using three open-source WRAs, GPT Researcher~\cite{elovic2023gptresearcher}, AutoGen~\cite{wu2023autogen}, and Browser-Use~\cite{browser_use2024}, and one proprietary system, the OpenAI Deep Research API.
+When browsing is executed locally, encrypted outbound traffic remains visible to an on-path adversary; when browsing is server-side (e.g., OpenAI’s Operator), only connections to the provider’s infrastructure are exposed.
+We collect traces using both open-source and proprietary WRAs.

-\textbf{GPT Researcher \cite{elovic2023gptresearcher}.} GPT Researcher is a research agent designed for deep multi-hop investigation.
-Unlike lightweight browsing agents, it decomposes prompts into sub-questions, iteratively gathers evidence, and synthesizes reports.
-We run it in \texttt{report\_type=``deep''} mode, which enables multi-turn exploration over multiple sources.
-The agent logs visited URLs with timestamps, from which we extract domains.
-While it does not expose packet-level traces, these logs still capture the trajectory of its structured reasoning.